THE TRADITIONAL COFFEE SHOP’S

 A REGULAR HAUNT

 It was common practice at the coffee shop for people to take turns paying for each other’s coffee.
 A patron entering the coffee shop would receive a coffee paid for by the previous patron to enter and this would continue throughout the day.
 When an unknown stranger entered, the coffee shop owner would often treat him to a free coffee in exchange for news from faraway villages or towns.
+As time wore on, coffee shops began to hold regular newspaper readings that told of news and events from other parts of the island.Â

 EVENTS & SHOWS

-Children and women were once forbidden from entering the coffee shop and in some villages, they weren’t even allowed to walk past them.
-The only women to be found in these establishments were the wives and daughters of some of the owners who would sometimes allow them to help cook the food or serve some of the patrons.
-Some coffee shop owners would often hold barbeques during the weekends and in this way, the village coffee shop would be transformed into a bar or tavern.
-The ‘Karagiozis’ was a travelling shadow hand puppet theatre that coffee shop owners hosted three or four times a year.
-These much-anticipated high-demand events were the main form of light entertainment of the time, and they were exclusively held only at some select coffee shops all over Cyprus at various times of the year.
-Coffee shops would also hold weekly events, such as bingo or quizzes and they were the first establishments to introduce weekly movie nights with the advent of television and projectors. Â
+Children and women were once forbidden from entering the coffee shop. in some villages, they weren’t even allowed to walk past them.
+The only women to be found in coffee shops were the wives and daughters of the owners.
+They would sometimes allow them to help cook the food or serve some of the patrons.
+Some coffee shop owners would often hold barbeques during the weekends.
+In this way, the village coffee shop would be transformed into a bar or tavern.
+The ‘Karagiozis’ was a travelling shadow hand puppet theatre that owners hosted three or four times a year.
+These much-anticipated, high-demand events, were the main form of light entertainment of the time.
+These events were exclusively held only at select coffee shops throughout the island at various times of the year.
+Coffee shops would also hold weekly events, such as bingo or quizzes.
+They were the first establishments to introduce weekly movie nights with the advent of television and projectors.Â

 TECHNOLOGY INNOVATORS

-Several coffee shop owners were also the first to purchase and install wireless radios during the early part of the 20th century, rendering newspaper readings redundant.
-Men would gather instead at the coffee shop to listen to news broadcasts from all over the world.
-Coffee shop owners were also the first to introduce gramophones, billiard and foosball tables and later television sets, pinball machines and electronic arcade games to their village.
+Several coffee shop owners were also the first to install wireless radios, rendering newspaper readings redundant.
+Men would gather instead at coffee shops to listen to news broadcasts from all over the world.
+Coffee shop owners were also the first to introduce gramophones, billiard and table football.
+They would later add new television sets, pinball machines and electronic arcade games.Â

 THE COFFEE SHOP'S ROLE TODAY